-St Stephens: the Geography of our Parish.
+St Stephens: A Geography of the Parish.

-The Toll Gate in College Road Kingswood House Community Centre The City viewed from Crystal Palace
+The Toll Gate in College Road; The City viewed from Crystal Palace; Kingswood Hse CommunityCentre

 St Stephens Parish Church from College Road St Stephen.s Church interior

 (There is detailed information on the Parish's physical environment in the 'Effra in Dulwich' page of this website, and samples of local walks around it on the next page).

 . . . < < < > > > . . .

 Below is part of an article written for the Autumn 2018 edition of St Stephen's 'Spire ' magazine, celebrating the Church's Sesquicentenary (150th birthday!:

 St Stephen’s Parish was established at a time of great social and economic change in and around London.
 Here I imagine an exchange of correspondence between two men who were in the midst of those changes in the hitherto most rural part of the ancient Parish of Camberwell.
 While there is no extant evidence of such an exchange, the Reverend John Meek Clark as Vicar and Charles Barry as Resident Estates Architect would certainly have met and discussed issues such as those raised here.